- Cookies that enable provisioning of services you require.

-NIC.LV operates fully-operational data center in Latvia.
-Data center includes separated server-rooms, separated cabinets and additional off-site backup outside of the primary data center.
+NIC.LV operates fully-operational data centre in Latvia.
+Data centre includes separated server-rooms, separated cabinets and additional off-site backup outside of the primary data centre.

-Physical access to operation centers is restricted to authorized personnel.
+Physical access to operation centres is restricted to authorized personnel.
 Entry is logged and the environment is continuously monitored.

-Operation centers are equipped with multiple power sources, including battery and generator support to ensure an uninterrupted supply.
+Operation centres are equipped with multiple power sources, including battery and generator support to ensure an uninterrupted supply.

-Operation centers are cooled with redundant air conditioning systems to ensure a consistent, stable operating environment.
+Operation centres are cooled with redundant air conditioning systems to ensure a consistent, stable operating environment.